Sweat the small stuff

 Be careful what you wish for.
 The dream can be multiple users, interacting on your site, building free content for you.
 The reality can be high levels of sometimes costly moderation, playing referee between squabbling members and arbitrary, low value content.

-Think about your objectives, your target market and what you want discussed; try to build a valuable community, rather than a free for all community.
-Think about the comments you encourage, where you encourage people to comment and on what topic.
+Think about your objectives, your target market and what you want to discuss; try to build a valuable community, rather than a free-for-all all community.
+Think about the comments you encourage, where you encourage people to comment, and on what topic.

 Operating a large website increasingly requires attention to detail and flexibility to meet increasingly demanding user’s expectations.
 SEO should not be overlooked as part of these efforts, as if done correctly can significantly change your traffic volumes, bringing relevant users to your website and increasing your ROI.